-We weren’t expecting what happened in Charlottesville, just over a week ago, but by the time events unfolded, last week’s show was already recorded.
-And a portion of this week’s as well.
+21 August 2017 – We weren’t expecting what happened in Charlottesville, just over a week ago, but by the time events unfolded last week’s show had already been recorded as had a portion of the current show.

 But with the terrorist attack that happened quite close to where I live, I thought a deep dive into the thread far-right terrorism represents was important.
 Joel and I discussed recent events, a brief history of far-right terrorism in the US both recent and in the past, and also, we discussed what can be done about the problem.

-Arliss is away this week on business, and will be away next week as well, but after that we’ll be back to our usual schedule.
+Arliss is away this week on business, and will be gone next week as well but after that we’ll be back to our usual schedule. – Will

 10 October 2016 – We were lucky to have Scottish National Party Councillor Math Campbell to preview for us what it looks like when fascism takes over a country.
 The British government of Prime Minister Theresa May is talking about creating a “registry” for all foreign nationals and has decided that no organizations which advise Whitehall can include foreign nationals among their advisors.
 Prime Minister May has also announced that when negotiating Brexit from the European Union, limiting immigration will take priority over jobs, the economy and justice.
 It’s good to know she has established her priorities.
 Math let us know that plans are continuing apace for a Scottish break from the UK.

 At the top of the show Will makes it clear that the most recent release from Wikileaks, which is intended to be problematic for Clinton, is not now and was not ever created by the Clinton Foundation or part of a speech given by Hillary.
 The release is comprised of falsified documents, probably written by Russian agents, in an effort to influence the US election.